 Don Allen (Hamilton County) went over a map of Chattanooga to promote the Conference Center, the tourist attractions and events for the upcoming conference.
 Mr. Allen said that Senator Corker, Mayor Littlefield, State Senator Ramsey and others would be coming by to welcome everyone.
 Mr. Allen mentioned the possibility of a river boat with dinner and that we could possibly get a vendor to sponsor it.
 He said we should reserve the Pavilion across from the football stadium for a barbecue and that a vendor (First Response) would probably sponsor that.

-Donnie Smith (TEMA Executive Officer) said he would like some time at that conference to discuss Incident Management Teams and Emergency Management Support Teams.
+TEMA Executive Officer Donnie Smith said he would like some time at the conference to discuss Incident Management Teams and Emergency Management Support Teams.
 Mr. Jeremy Heidt (TEMA PIO) said he would also like to have a block available to speak at the conference.
 Mr. Allen proposed Mr. Rick Lambert with the FBI as the principal speaker for an hour and 5 minutes.

 John Riley said the Armed Services Conference will be at Fort Campbell, Kentucky on May 22nd.